jfrog/setup-jfrog-cli/README.md

 # Setup JFrog CLI

-This Github Action downloads, installs and configures JFrog CLI, so that it can be used as part of the workflow.
+This GitHub Action downloads, installs and configures JFrog CLI, so that it can be used as part of the workflow.

 In addition, the action includes the following features, when using JFrog CLI to work with Artifactory.
 * The connection details of the Artifactory servers used by JFrog CLI can be stored as secrets.
 Read more about it [here](#storing-artifactory-servers-details-as-secrets).